Economics PhD Program

 Graduate Student Teaching

 Teaching experience is an integral part of PhD training.
 Many academic employers expect new assistant professors to have experience either as a teaching assistant or as an instructor of their own class.
-Students who entered the program with a scholarship will be funded via teaching or research assistantships beginning in the second semester of their fourth year.
-Students entering the program without a scholarship stipend will also have teaching or research opportunities while in the program.
+Students will have various teaching or research opportunities of their interest while in the program.